Who are the Fellows?

 What is the timeline for invitation and interview?
 What are the requirements?

 After a search team reviews Honors College applicants, potential Fellows are invited to interview for the program.
-The invitation process is competitive, and considers high school GPA, standardized test scores, Honors/Fellows essays, letters of recommendation and high school involvement.
-Students accepting a Fellows invitation must interview with the Honors College, either via SKYPE or at the UNCW Dare to Soar spring visitation day.
-Students will be notified of a Fellows decision before May 1.
+The invitation process is competitive, and considers high school GPA, standardized test scores, Honors/Fellows essays, letters of recommendation, and high school involvement.
+Students accepting a Fellows invitation must interview with the Honors College, either via SKYPE or at the UNCW Seahawk Preview Day.
+Students will be notified of a Fellows decision by May 1.
 In addition to other merit scholarship monies that may have been offered to them, Fellows are also awarded a renewable $750 Wilmington Fellows merit scholarship from the Honors College each year (please note that total scholarship dollars awarded cannot exceed cost of attendance).
 Fellows are expected to maintain a 3.75 or higher GPA at UNCW and participate in all Fellows events and required activities; renewal of Fellows scholarship is contingent on GPA.